Louisiana Judgments & Liens Search at a Glance

 Frequently Asked Questions

-How long does a judgment last in Louisiana?
+How long is a judgment lien enforceable in Louisiana?